AD Architecture

 No physical merge is required yet.

-Step 4: transpose the linear fragment
+Step 4: linear_transpose the linear graph

-T1 = transpose(L1)
+T1 = linear_transpose(L1)

-One possible transposed fragment:
+One possible transposed graph:

 c0 = Input(ct_y)

-c1 = Mul(External(key(p3)), Local(c0)) mode=Linear { active_mask=[fixed, active] }
+c1 = Mul(External(key(p3)), Local(c0)) role=Linearized { active_mask=[fixed, active] }

-c2 = Mul(External(key(p1)), Local(c1)) mode=Linear { active_mask=[fixed, active] }
+c2 = Mul(External(key(p1)), Local(c1)) role=Linearized { active_mask=[fixed, active] }

 This computes the cotangent with respect to x.